 October 4, 2014 – Private NYC screening of “Beautiful Baby Boy”, an independent short film by Joshua Atesh Litle that Cindy and I shot in July of 2014 with Candace Janée and David Arkema.
-This quite moving film is being submitted to festivals so I can’t show it yet, but check out Josh’s site at http://www.joshuaatesh.com/ for more of his work.
+This quite moving film is being submitted to festivals so I can’t show it yet, but check out Josh’s site at https://www.joshuaatesh.com/ for more of his work.

 December, 2013 – Lucked into this terrific ensemble piece written by Glen David Post, directed by John A. C. Kennedy, produced by Leslie Gayle Williams at the Chatham Community Players, Music Director and pianist Evelyn McNair, with choreography by Shannon Barry O’Grady.
 Glen, John and Leslie were wondering why the theater had to be dark every other year since “Christmas Carol” started taking every other year off when Glen said, “Hey, I can write some sketches.”
 And John said, “I can direct them.”
 And Leslie said, “My aunt has this old barn and chests full of costumes!”
 Or something like that.
 And that’s how it all started and I made some wonderful new friends.

-August 27, 2013 – Youtube release of Devyn Waitt’s full-length indie film “Not Waving But Drowning” with the short film “The Most Girl Part of You” opening for it (see November 12, 2010 below).
+August 27, 2013 – YouTube release of Devyn Waitt’s full-length indie film “Not Waving But Drowning” with the short film “The Most Girl Part of You” opening for it (see November 12, 2010 below).

 July 17, 2012

 Click here for the film, “Last Stop Montauk”, on YouTube in another window.
 Wish I’d lost all this weight before this.